danielgerlag/workflow-core/README.md

 }
 ```

-## JSON Workflow Definitions
+## JSON / YAML Workflow Definitions

-Define your workflows in JSON
+Define your workflows in JSON or YAML

 ```json
 {